Navezjt/sd-webui-reactor/README.md

-# NSFW-Roop 0.1.0 for StableDiffusion
+# Roop-GE 0.2.0 for StableDiffusion
 ### NSFW (uncensored) version (use it on your own responsibility) of [original sd-webui-roop](https://github.com/s0md3v/sd-webui-roop) with a lot of improvements

+> GE (Gourieff Edition), aka "NSFW-Roop"

 This is an extension for StableDiffusion's [AUTOMATIC1111 web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/) that allows face-replacement in images.
 It is based on [Roop-GE](https://github.com/Gourieff/Roop-GE).